Kansas Domestic Violence Laws

 • pregnant women and the alleged fathers.

 A more severe form of battery is aggravated domestic battery.
-This occurs when a defendant knowingly impedes the normal breathing or circulation of the blood by blocking the victim's nose or mouth.
+This occurs when a defendant knowingly impedes a victim's normal breathing or circulation of blood by blocking their nose or mouth or applying pressure on their throat, neck, or chest.

 Domestic battery carries both misdemeanor and felony penalties, depending on the nature and severity of the offense and the defendant's previous domestic-related convictions.
 The judge can also order a defendant to pay restitution to the victim for any expenses resulting from the domestic violence crime, such as hospital bills, counseling, and repair or replacement of damaged property.

 Domestic battery starts as a class B person misdemeanor conviction.
 An offender faces 48 hours to six months in jail, plus a $200 to $500 fine.
 A second conviction in five years carries a class A person misdemeanor penalty, punishable by 90 days to one year in jail and a $500 to $1,000 fine.
-A mandatory five-day sentence must be served by this repeat offender.
+Repeat offenders must serve a mandatory five-day sentence.

 An offender on their third or subsequent domestic battery conviction within five years is guilty of a person felony and faces a mandatory 90 days and up to one year in jail and a fine of $1,000 to $7,500.